valkey-io/valkey-doc/docs/reference/internals/rdd.md

 is not required in order to load data from the RDB file.

-For example thanks to the info fields specified in this document it will be possible to add to RDB information like file creation time, Redis version generating the file, and any other useful information, in a way that not every field is required for an RDB version 7 file to be correctly processed.
+For example thanks to the info fields specified in this document it will be possible to add to RDB information like file creation time, Redis OSS version generating the file, and any other useful information, in a way that not every field is required for an RDB version 7 file to be correctly processed.

-Also with minimal changes it will be possible to add RDB version 7 support to Redis 2.6 without actually supporting the additional fields but just skipping them when loading an RDB file.
+Also with minimal changes it will be possible to add RDB version 7 support to Redis OSS 2.6 without actually supporting the additional fields but just skipping them when loading an RDB file.

 RDB info fields may have semantic meaning if needed, so that the presence